anaghamrajeev/GroceryBot/README.md

 # GroceryBot
-A grocery shopping virtual conversational agent
+A grocery shopping virtual Conversational Agent created using Furhat.